ozontech/testo/docs/how-to.md

 The test runs once per element of the slice, with no cross-combination.

-If for at least one required parameter function `CasesXxx` returns zero values Testo will log a warning with similar message:
+If a `CasesXxx` method returns an empty slice, Testo logs a warning like this:

 ```txt
 main_test.go:15: testo: (*main.Suite).CasesName returned empty slice, (*main.Suite).TestFoo will not run
 ```

-To turn this log into fatal error and do not proceed with further execution pass flag `-testo.strict` to the `go test` command invocation:
+To make this a fatal error that stops the run, pass the `-testo.strict` flag:

 ```bash
 go test ./... -testo.strict